ibm-cloud-docs/cis/troubleshooting.md

 ## How do I trace a route?
 {:#how-do-i-trace-a-route}

-To see whether a route goes through your IBM CIS pathway, you can perform a ‘dig’ in a Terminal window for Mac or Linux or use `nslookup` in the Windows command prompt for Windows.
+To see whether a route goes through your {{site.data.keyword.cis_short_notm}} pathway, you can perform a `dig` in a Terminal window for Mac or Linux or use `nslookup` in the Windows command prompt for Windows.

-If the packet has a CF-Ray value, then it has travelled through CIS.
+If the packet has a CF-Ray value, then it has travelled through {{site.data.keyword.cis_short_notm}}.

 The `traceroute` command shows the entire path that an IP request has taken.